 Conclusion – managerial vs non-managerial employees

 While managerial employees have greater rights and responsibilities in an organization, the contribution and importance of non-managerial employees cannot be undermined.
 Non-managerial employees are the lifeline of any organization as they are the executors for the business.
-Whereas managerial employees are responsible for keeping a check on non-managerial employees to ensure they execute as per the organizational goals.
+Managerial employees are responsible for keeping a check on non-managerial employees to ensure they execute as per the organizational goals.
 Both managerial and non-managerial employees thus complement each other and one without the other can severely hamper the function of the organization.